 It’s so easy to make Kung Pao Cauliflower in your slow cooker!

-I know if may seem counter-intuitive to make a stir-fry in your slow cooker, but it’s time to think out of the box.
-Any recipe that isn’t full of super-quick cooking veggies can be converted to a slow cooker dish.
+I know it may seem counter-intuitive to make a stir-fry in your slow cooker, but it’s time to think outside the box.
+Any recipe that isn’t full of super-quick-cooking veggies can be converted to a slow cooker dish.

 Want more vegan slow cooker recipes?

-This recipe is from the Revised Edition of my first book, The Vegan Slow Cooker.
-Which has over 100 vegan and plant based recipes for your crockpot.
+This vegan Kung Pao recipe is from the Revised Edition of my first book, The Vegan Slow Cooker.
+It has over 100 vegan and plant-based recipes for your crockpot.

-For the new edition, I added lots of new oil-free, gluten-free and other options to make this version much more inclusive.
+In this latest edition, I added lots of new oil-free, gluten-free, and other special dietary options to make the cookbook much more inclusive.

 How can I make this gluten-free?